 Many of the teaching staff are national or international experts in their fields.

-At least an upper-second class Bachelor’s honours degree, or equivalent, is required, and from an appropriate institution in a physical, biological, life or behavioural science or an engineering subject.
+At least an upper-second class Bachelor’s honours degree, or an equivalent standard in other qualifications approved by the University, is required, and from an appropriate institution in a physical, biological, life or behavioural science or an engineering subject.
 Further, performance corresponding to at least upper-second class level in the final year dissertation or research project, where appropriate.

 Applicants with a lower-second class Bachelor’s honours degree are considered only if evidence can be provided for the development of skills and capabilities beyond the degree, such as 2-years of relevant and appropriate work experience and training.